Reconstructing equation of state of dark energy with principal component analysis: Introduction

-To determine the equation of state for dark energy, there are many different observational data sets can be used.
+To determine the equation of state for dark energy, there are many different observational data sets that can be used.
 CMB anisotropy, supernovae (SNe) distance measurements and number counts all appear to be promising.
-One can fit directly to SNe magnitudes or their luminosity distances $d_{L}(z)$, or to more indirect quantities such as dark energy density, $\rho(z)$, the expansion history, $H(z)$ \cite{arXiv1112.1693}.
+One can fit directly to SNe magnitudes or their luminosity distances $d_{L}(z)$, or to more indirect quantities such as dark energy density, $\rho(z)$, the expansion history, $H(z)$ \cite{2012JCAP...02..048C}.
 But even accurate measurements of $d_{L}$ cannot constrain the small bumps and wiggles that are crucial to the reconstruction of $w$.
-Without some amount of smoothing of the cosmological measurements, reconstruction is impractical \cite{2001PRD.64.123527}.
-As the combination of number counts and supernova measurements could determine $H(z)$ directly and eliminate the dependence of the second derivative of $d_{L}$, using observational Hubble parameter data to constrain $w$ seems to be a good choice.
+Without some smoothing of the cosmological measurements, the reconstruction is unfeasible \cite{2001PRD.64.123527}.
+As the combination of number counts and supernova measurements could determine $H(z)$ directly and $H(z)$ could eliminate the dependence of the second derivative of $d_{L}$, using observational Hubble parameter data (OHD) to constrain $w$ seems to be a good choice \cite{liu2016PDU}.

-Recently, there have been many works focus on dark energy equation of state reconstruction.
-Parametric methods and non-parametric methods are two general methods for this issue.
-Studying dark energy in a parameterized way, i.e., parameterizing the dark energy equation of state in terms of known observables \cite{2003PRD.67.063521}, e.g. Chevallier-Polarski-Linder parametrization \cite{2001IJMPD.10.213, 2003PRL.90.091301} and divergency-free parametrizations \cite{2011PLB.699.233}, may induce biased results due to prior assumptions of function forms of the equation of state \cite{2013PRD.88.103528}.
-It is wiser to reconstruct dark energy equation of state with non-parametric ways, since we do not know the nature of the dark energy so far.
+Recently, there have been many works focusing on dark energy equation of state reconstruction.
+One can approach the reconstruction in a parametric or non-parametric way.
+Studying dark energy in a parameterized way, i.e., parameterizing the dark energy equation of state in terms of known observables \cite{2003PRD.67.063521}, e.g. Chevallier-Polarski-Linder parametrization \cite{2001IJMPD.10.213,2003PRL.90.091301} and divergency-free parametrizations \cite{2011PLB.699.233}, may induce biased results due to prior assumptions of function forms of the equation of state \cite{2013PRD.88.103528}.
+It may be more robust to reconstruct dark energy equation of state with non-parametric ways, since we do not know the nature of the dark energy so far.
 Reconstruction methods can also be divided into model dependent methods and model independent methods.
 Model dependent methods work within a particular model, while model independent methods have no such constraint.
-In fact, any imposition would cause biased results \cite{2012PRD.86.123516}, as a consequence of the strong degeneracy between cosmological models \cite{arXiv1405.6935v1}.
+In fact, as a consequence of the strong degeneracy between cosmological models \cite{2014PhRvD..90d3531A}, any imposition would cause biased results \cite{2012PRD.86.123516}.
 Therefore, a reconstruction of $w(z)$ should be carried out ideally in a model independent manner \cite{2011MPLA.26.20}.